Ajest13/IDS6938-SimulationTechniques/Homework1/Readme.md

 As hypothesized in Part 1, RK4 was the integration method that produced the best results.
 RK1 and RK2 required me to do some intersting things to the spring constants for the system to stabilize.
 I also found the need to modify the threshold values when using RK1 and RK2.
 Even then, the jello cube did not simulate accurately.
 RK4 or higher order methods are recommended for these types of collision system simulations.

 #####Spring Constants
-I chose my Ks values to be very high to allow for the springs to have more "give".
+I chose my Ks values to be very high to allow for the springs to have the proper "give".
 This allowed for the cube to squish and pull appropiately and similar to an actual cube of jello.
 My Kd values were set low so as to give the cube a sufficient "jiggly" look after a force had been applied.
 It took alot of experimentation to find the values that wouldnt destabilize the entire system but after a few tries these are the constants that worked for me:

 ![](images/SpringConstants.PNG?raw=true)